wf2213/TwoGroupAEVisualization/README.md

 This file provides the code for adverse event (AE) type visualization Shiny app designed to visually compare adverse event types and categories between two treatment groups (add Shiny App link).

-With the codes, you will be able to:
+With the code, you will be able to:

 * Generate the same graphs as in the Shiny app
 * Customize the graphs
-* Adapt the codes for other visualization settings.
+* Adapt the code for other visualization settings.
 For example, this app can also be used to visualize **AE resolution**.
 An example of how to prepare the data will be provided at the end of this document.

-*The AE data set is randomly generated with codes in file `GenerateSampleData.R` for illustration purpose and may not medically make sense.*
+*The AE data set is randomly generated with code in file `GenerateSampleData.R` for illustration purpose and may not medically make sense.*

 ## Usage